 In addition to fixed or wire retainers, we also provide you with a removable retainer that is to be worn nightly.
 These retainers are made by taking moulds or impressions of your teeth and act as a back up so that if your wire or fixed retainers break or bend, the removable retainers will still be able to hold the position of the teeth until you see us for an emergency visit.
 If you stop wearing your removable retainers, they will eventually stop fitting around your teeth which means that these retainers cannot be used as a back up when the wire or fixed retainers break.
 Therefore, if you cannot make it into our office to have your wires repaired in time, your teeth are liable to shift.

 Types of Removable Retainers:

-Whether you are seeing us for orthodontics in Sudbury or orthodontist in Mississauga, Dr. Virdee typically decides which removable retainer you will receive.
+Dr. Virdee typically decides which removable retainer you will receive.
 Most patients receive an Essex retainer following treatment as it minimizes tooth movement after treatment better than Hawley retainers.
 However, there are cases where we actually want the back teeth to move and settle with each other.
 In this case you will be prescribed a Hawley retainer.

 - Made of coloured or clear acrylic

 - Retained by clasps around your teeth